euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

 Combining BioServices with standard scientific tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-BioServices does not depend on scientific librairies such as Pandas so as to limit its dependencies.
-However, there are a few experimental methods in BioServices that uses Pandas (the  *import* being local, Pandas is required to install BioServices).
+In generalt, BioServices does not depend on scientific librairies such as Pandas so as to limit its dependencies.
+However, there are a few experimental methods (with a local  *import* so that it is not required during the installation).
 In the next example, we will use on of those experimental method.
-UniProt service [UNI14]_ is useful in CellNOpt for mapping and protein identification.
-Let us use it to retrieve information about proteins (human) and to extract the sequence length of those proteins.
+UniProt service [UNI14]_ is useful in CellNOpt for protein identification and mapping.
+Let us use it to extract the sequence length of those proteins.
 We will then study its distribution.
 Assuming you have a list of valid identifiers, just type:

 .. code-block:: python
     :linenos: